 Lifelong Learning (LL) helps you learn and practice skills in different places to become an important member of your community.
+All services emphasize that community employment is the preferred outcome for adult clients.

 Staff members work with you alone and in small groups.
 The goal is to help you become more independent.
-You can take art classes, visit places in the community or choose from a number of other activities.
+You can take art classes, visit places in the community or choose from several other activities.
 There are some rules in Stone Belt's LL program that must be followed.
 You can find out more about these in Section Five.